| cittern | ATLAS of Plucked Instruments |

 Krienser Halszither

 courses.
 It is often played single-line, with a plectrum (mandolin-like).
-The Halszither is nowadays hardly used, although there are projects for its revival.
+The Halszither is nowadays hardly used, although there were projects for its revival.

 |||||||||||||